cloudnative-pg/cloudnative-pg/docs/src/troubleshooting.md

 relevant problems.
 This has been found to be related to the next issue [on connectivity](#networking-is-impaired-by-installed-network-policies).
-From releases 1.20.1, 1.19.3, and 1.18.5, networking issues will be more clearly reflected in the status column as follows:
+Networking issues are reflected in the status column as follows:

 ``` text
 Instance Status Extraction Error: HTTP communication issue